NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/InputsOutputs.rst

 :bolditalic:`&model_inputs`

-The ``&model_inputs`` section parameterizes choices about the set of model output files that will be used for the UPP
+The ``&model_inputs`` section parameterizes choices about the set of model output files that will be used for the UPP.

 .. list-table:: *Description of the &model_inputs namelist section.*
    :widths: 15 40 20 20